16 Deliciously Spooky Halloween Cocktail Recipes

 Chocolate Malted Martini

-A generous dash of juicy pomegranate seeds adds a sweet-tart bite to every cup.
+A generous dash of juicy pomegranate seeds adds a sweet-tart bite to every cup of this Halloween cocktail.

 Dark and Spooky

-Use ginger beer—not ginger ale—and dark rum for the deepest, most intense flavor.
+Use ginger beer—not ginger ale—and dark rum for the deepest, most intense flavor in this Halloween cocktail.

-Shake up your usual brunchtime beverage with a shot of tequila instead of vodka.
+Shake up your usual brunchtime beverage with a shot of tequila instead of vodka this Halloween.